aml-org/amf-custom-validator/docs/validation_tutorial/validation.md

 Validation can be written directly using the [Rego policy language](https://www.openpolicyagent.org/docs/latest/policy-language/) provided by the [Open Policy Agent](https://www.openpolicyagent.org/) initiative.

-Rego rules are defined as a template aht work over a provided node in the input JSON-LD document, perform some kind of validation and returns a result.
+Rego rules are defined as a template that works over a provided node in the input JSON-LD document, performs some kind of validation, and returns a result.
 The input node is passed to the Rego template code through the `$node` variable and the positive result of the check must be stored in the `$result` variable.

 The code must contain a validation that holds true for all nodes in the spec being selected by the validation containing the Rego rule.

-The following profile writes a simple rule to check if the version of the apiContract.WebAPI spec is defined:
+The following profile writes a simple rule to check whether the version of the apiContract.WebAPI spec is defined:

 ```yaml
 #%Validation Profile 1.0